From our Free Quilt Block Patterns Library

 Cut one unit from the page you downloaded, cutting just outside the dotted line.
 Save the others for another project.

-Use a dot of Elmer's Glue Stick (the one that goes on purple and dries clear) to hold #1 to the unprinted side of the pattern.
+Use a dot (seriously, don't over do) of Elmer's Glue Stick (the one that goes on purple and dries clear) to hold #1 to the unprinted side of the pattern.
 Use the dashed placement lines to position it.
 (Fig. 1)

 Press.
 Since these fabrics were starched before cutting, I am able to fingerpress this small triangle open (Fig. 3) saving a trip to the iron.